Sheer Genius: Updated Drapery Panels Complement and Decor

 Ashley Hilbish, an interior designer and the store manager at Curtains, Blinds, and Bath, in Forest says, “The idea of something lightweight and sheer is becoming increasingly popular as whites and neutrals in general make a strong comeback at the window.”
 She’s seen renewed interest in these treatments because they give homeowners new ways to accent their windows by putting on curtain fabric and complete the look of their room without feeling fussy.

 Sheers don’t just have to be a petticoat layer, either.
 Often they are being used as stand-alone window treatments for many homeowners who love the finished look of window treatments, but don’t want to sacrifice a view, or have the window treatment compete with carefully planned architectural elements or other décor.
 Hilbish sees sheers used as stand-alone treatments in many transitional and contemporary homes where often they are mounted on decorative rods “higher above the trim to really draw the eye up toward the ceiling, making the room feel larger.”

-There are unlimited ways to dress a window with sheers, and because the price point is often significantly lower than lined drapery panels, and they are often available “off the shelf,” many homeowners are emboldened to design and implement their own window treatments.
+There are unlimited ways to dress a window with a Cotton modern farmhouse curtain set, and because they are often available “off the shelf,” many homeowners are emboldened to design and implement their own window treatments.
 These versatile fabrics can be layered, with similar or contrasting patterns or hues.
 For a traditional look, they can be placed under a valance or cornice.
 Sheers that will remain stationary (always open, or always closed) can utilize tab-top, rod-pocket, or the more feminine tie-top treatments.
 These are not generally recommended for sheers that will be opened and closed frequently because they tend to “catch” on the rod.
 If functionality is a requirement, then consider attractive rings (which can be sewn on or clipped on) or, for a more modern look, metal grommets embedded in the curtain, which will smoothly slide along the rod.
 You can further customize the look of your sheer window treatments by adding dressmaker details (think pleats, or bands of interesting trim) and other accessories such as rings, rods and tie-backs.